model-checking/kani/rfc/src/rfcs/0004-loop-contract-synthesis.md

             | POINTER_OFFSET(terminals_ptr) | OBJECT_SIZE(terminals_ptr)
             | POINTER_OFFSET(LOOP_ENTRY(terminals_ptr)) | 1
 ```
-where `terminals_ptr` are all pointer variables in the scope, and `terminal_int` are all integers variables in the scope.
+where `terminals_ptr` are all pointer variables in the scope, and `terminal_int` are all integer variables in the scope.
 For every candidate invariant, `goto-synthesizer` applies it to the GOTO program and runs CBMC to verify the program.
 - If all checks in the program pass, ```goto-synthesizer``` returns it as a solution.
 - If the inductive checks pass but some of the other checks fail, the candidate invariant is inductive.